MSc Dental ImplantologyFind a programme

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Dental Implantology.

-BDS or equivalent United Kingdom General Dental Council registerable dental qualification.
+BDS or equivalent United Kingdom General Dental Council registrable dental qualification.

 Two years' experience after completion of an undergraduate degree.